- General School-Wide Behavior Expectations

 SENDING A CHILD HOME

-Parents must come into the office to sign out and pick-up their child when leaving early due to illness, injury or an appointment.
+Parents must come to the front door and ring the bell to sign out and pick-up their child when leaving early due to illness, injury or an appointment.
 Students will not be allowed to wait out in front of the school for their parents.
 A child is never sent home from school during the day without specific parental permission (see emergency closure for exception).

 Student accident and dental insurance is available to all students.
-A brochure and application will be sent home in the first day packet or may be obtained in the school office.
+A brochure and application is available on the BSD website.

 We expect that families check their own kids regularly for lice or nits.
-Students must be lice free at school.
 If three or more related cases of head lice are brought to the school’s attention, a notice will be placed in our newsletter.
 Some experts believe that checking your child’s head weekly is a good practice because it helps to catch outbreaks early and interrupt the lice life cycle.

 All students and staff will participate in emergency drills and procedures.
-These include evacuation, lockout, lockdown and shelter drills.
+These include evacuation, secure, and lockdown.
 When the alarm is sounded or emergency announcement made, students will be directed to follow their teacher’s instructions in a quiet, orderly manner.
 Visiting parents and guests will be expected to do the same.
 If you are at school during an earthquake drill or fire drill, please follow staff directions.
 Classroom teachers will teach specific drill instructions to students in the first few days of school.

 FIRE or EVACUATION DRILLS